 - Cools the charging circuit so it's willing to charge faster during high load.

-- Peel the plastic film and rubber standoffs off the motherboard's backside.
-The thermal pads will now occupy their space.
+- Peel the insulation film and rubber standoffs off the motherboard's backside.
+The thermal pads will now occupy their space and do their job of electrical insulation and structural support.

 - Reinstall the motherboard.
 Remember to reinstall all the screws and reconnect all the connectors.